bnb-chain/chain-tooling/airdrop/guides/Guides.md

 ```
 ## Verify Transfer Transaction

 To confirm that your transaction went through, you can use [mainet explorer](https://explorer.binance.org/) or [testnet explorer](https://testnet-explorer.binance.org/) for searching airdrop transacions by `txhash` to verify the airdrop result.

 ### Errors
 It is worth noting that if for any reason it fails during a batch execution, you need to double confirm that whether this transfer is on chain based on tx hash the console prints.
 And you should remove the records of the successful transfer from the CSV to prevent repeated transfer, and execute it again.

-For example, if it crashes after the console prints line:
+In the previous  example,
-+ 8/9：meaning batch1 and batch2 are transferred successfully.
++ if it crashes after the console prints line: 8 or 9, it means batch1 and batch2 are transferred successfully and  batch3 is not executed yet.
 We should remove the related rows from the CSV, and re-run this file with the command.
-+ 10: meaning batch1 and batch2 are transferred successfully.
++  if it crashes after the console prints line 10, it means batch1 and batch2 are transferred successfully.
 But it is not sure if batch3 is successfully executed, we should take a look with the transaction hash *F474F3ABF5E770EE1291821C07234236403028767BD912011F5CAB42228D8725* offline.
 For instance, you can check it on the explorer `https://testnet-explorer.binance.org/tx/F474F3ABF5E770EE1291821C07234236403028767BD912011F5CAB42228D8725`.